syncfusion-content/wpf-docs/wpf/Autocomplete/Single-and-multiple-Selection.md

 The selected items can be displayed as token inside the Autocomplete in two ways:

-* `Wrap` - When [TokensWrapMode](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTextBoxExt~TokensWrapMode.html) is set to `Wrap`, the selected items will be wrapped to the next line of the AutoComplete.
+* `Wrap` - When [TokensWrapMode](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTextBoxExt~TokensWrapMode.html) is set to `Wrap`, the selected items will be wrapped to the next line of the Autocomplete.

 * `None` - When [TokensWrapMode](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTextBoxExt~TokensWrapMode.html) is set to `None`, the selected items will be arranged in horizontal orientation.